10 Effective Foot Exercises for Neuropathy to Improve Circulation and Relieve Nerve Pain

 How to do it:

-- Spread your toes wide apart, then curl them in.
+• Spread your toes apart as wide as possible, then curl them inward.

 2. Ankle Circles:

-It improves ankle flexibility, reduces stiffness, and increases blood flow to the feet.
+Ankle circles improve joint flexibility, reduce stiffness, and promote blood flow to the feet.

 How to do it:

-- Lift one foot and slowly rotate your ankle in clockwise circles.
+• Lift one foot and rotate your ankle slowly in a clockwise circle 10-15 times.

 3. Heel-to-Toe Rock: